Chenle: Philanthropy

 In May 2017, Chenle together with fellow NCT Dream member Renjun volunteered with CJ Dream Classroom in Nanjing.
 CJ Dream Classroom in Nanjing is part of a global social contribution program providing better cultural arts education opportunities for children of Chinese labourers.

 Endorsements

-Chenle was announced as a "Friend of CHAGEE", in April 2025, as part of the release of the tea chain's hojicha genmai signature drink.
+Chenle was announced as a "Friend of Chagee", in April 2025, as part of the release of the tea chain's hojicha genmai signature drink.

-Public image
+Personal life

+Interests

-In 2019, Chenle went viral for his instant ramen recipe, coined by the Korean media as "Chenle Ramen" and has also been covered by international outlets.
+Chenle enjoys cooking.
+In 2019, he went viral for his instant ramen recipe, coined by the Korean media as "Chenle Ramen" and has also been covered by international outlets.
 The viral recipe which includes the addition of Lao Gan Ma sauce, has been seen as being part of a mala trend in Korea.
+He has been a supporter of the Golden State Warriors since 2016.